 In Belgium, the first contained use (CU) of genetically modified micro-organisms (GMMs) was notified in 1994 in context of recombinant enzyme production for medical or industrial use.
 In the same year there was also a contained use notified related to diagnostics and surveillance of zoonotic bacteria.
 In 1996 the first clinical trial of a medicinal product containing a GMM was notified.
-Since 1994, a total of 6034 contained use activities have been advised by the SBB.
-On average, 216 CU activities (and 100 dossiers) have been advised yearly (details of the yearly number of advices delivered over the last 12 years can be found in the graph below).
-The advices concern different types of notification: new activity, changes in an existing activity, renewal of an activity (activities are authorised for a limited period of time, e.g. 10 years for activities that do not evolve rapidly, such as diagnostics, and 5 years for activities that are expected to change rapidly, such as R&D).
+Since 1994, a total of 6325 contained use activities have been advised by the SBB.
+On average, 218 CU activities (and 102 dossiers) have been advised yearly (details of the yearly number of advices delivered since 2010 can be found in the graph below).
+The advices concern different types of notification: new activity (41% of the cases), changes in an existing activity (44% of the cases), renewal of an activity (15% of the cases) (activities are authorised for a limited period of time, e.g. 10 years for activities that do not evolve rapidly, such as diagnostics, and 5 years for activities that are expected to change rapidly, such as R&D).

 It is important to note that the data provided on this webpage does not intended to represent the current situation of contained use in Belgium (i.e. the number of ongoing CU activities) but should be interpreted as an overview of what is advised annually by the SBB.

 Figure 1: Number of advices delivered by the SBB on CU activities